-- Flexible loan terms — You’ll have between 12 months and 60 months to repay your personal loan if you’re approved.
+- Flexible loan terms — Credit Directs says the time you have to repay your loan depends on a number of factors.
 Just remember that the longer your loan term, the more interest you’ll typically pay.

 - Allows co-signers — Credit Direct lets you apply with a co-signer.
 That may help you qualify or get a lower interest rate if the person you apply with has strong credit.

 Who is a Credit Direct loan good for?

 If you want to take out a personal loan, Credit Direct may be a good option if you want to tap a network of lenders.
 You can apply online, the company doesn’t require any collateral and you have the option to apply with a co-signer.

 Applying for prequalification through Credit Direct won’t hurt your credit scores if you just want to check potential rates.
 But you should still shop around and compare other lenders to make sure that you’re getting the best loan for your situation.

 How to apply with Credit Direct

 If you want to check potential offers with Credit Direct, you’ll apply for prequalification on the company’s website and it will perform a soft inquiry on your credit.
 That means your credit scores won’t be affected.